Comparisons11 min read

 Core Performance & Speed

-Both hosts use LiteSpeed servers and NVMe storage at their upper tiers.
-The real difference is A2's Turbo plans include reserved resources on shared hosting — meaning your site isn't competing as hard with neighboring sites for CPU and RAM.
+Both use LiteSpeed servers and NVMe storage at their upper tiers.
+The real difference?
+A2's Turbo plans include reserved resources on shared hosting — so your site isn't battling as hard with neighboring sites for CPU and RAM.

-In real-world testing across multiple independent benchmarks from 2025–2026, A2 Turbo plans consistently load pages in under 300ms.
+In real-world testing across multiple independent benchmarks from 2025–2026, A2 Turbo plans consistently load pages under 300ms.
 Hostinger Business plans average around 350–450ms.
-Honestly, both are fast enough for most use cases — but if you're the kind of person who obsesses over Google PageSpeed scores (no judgment, I've been there), A2 gives you a meaningful edge.
+Honestly, both are fast enough for most use cases — but if you're the type who obsesses over Google PageSpeed scores (no judgment, I've been there), A2 gives you a noticeable edge.

 Advantage: A2 Hosting